MohabMostafa/TheCollector/README.md

 ## 🙌 Acknowledgments
 - [SpeechBrain](https://speechbrain.github.io/) for language ID models.
 - [Hugging Face](https://huggingface.co/) for Transformer-based dialect ID.
 - Open-source community for toolkits that made this project possible.
+- Ibrahim Amin for his help and support.